Jeff-Bouchard/hub.docker.com/INCENTIVE-SECURITY.md

 **Solution: Binary equivalence + cryptographic verification = trustless incentives**

+This document describes a **reference incentive model** for privateness.network: it shows how binary manifests, challenge–response and smarter contracts **can** be wired so that even hostile nodes are economically forced to behave.
+It is a **design baseline / target profile**, not a claim that every class and RPC below is already deployed on mainnet today.

 ## The Problem Without Binary Equivalence

 ### Scenario: Hostile Node Operator